NCEAS/morpho/README.txt

 Version History
 -------------------------------
 ***
+Version 1.9.2 is a minor update to address internationalization.
+	Query terms can use special characters
+	Access rules are correctly translated to the native language for display
+***
 Version 1.9.1 is a minor update to address particular bugs.
 	Taxonomic Import from data table can be used to import unique taxonomic hierarchies